program-repair/program-repair.github.io/README.md

 The easiest way to contribute is to submit a new publication/tool/benchmark via GitHub issues.
 When submitting an issue, please provide the puiblication's DBLP key.
 To obtain the DBLP key, find the publication on dblp.org, and hover your mouse over "export record".
 To submit a new tool or benchmark, please provide the DBLP key of its corresponding publication.
 Note that publications appear on DBLP with a delay.

-Typically, your contribution will be accepted faster if you create a pull request.
-For that, you need to add your data into program-repair.org's database stored in the `data` directory, and then generate the website.
-Note that when making simple changes, you can skip regenerating the website, because it will be done automatically by GitHub actions, but generally we recommend regenerating website to test your changes before create an PR.
-If you want to verify your modifications locally:
+Alternatively, you can create a pull request.
+For that, you need to add your data into program-repair.org's database stored in the `data` directory, and then regenerate the website.
+Note that when making simple changes, you can skip regenerating the website, because it will be done automatically by GitHub actions, but generally we recommend regenerating website to test your changes before creating a PR.
+If you want to verify your modifications locally, please:

-1. Install Python 3 and dependencies (e.g. `pip3 install -r requirements.txt`).
+1. install Python 3 and dependencies (e.g. `pip3 install -r requirements.txt`);
-2. Run build script (e.g. `python3 build.py`).
+2. run build script (e.g. `python3 build.py`);
-3. Open `index.html` in your browser to verify your modifications.
+3. open `index.html` in your browser to verify your modifications.

 ## Maintenance ##